(also known as Blue Chamomile)

 Aroma: Sweet, fruity, coumarin-like, herbaceous

-German Chamomile is brilliant blue, due to Chamazulene content.
+German Chamomile is a brilliant, inky blue color due to Chamazulene content.
 It is best suited for external purposes.
+The intense color and aroma make it most suitable to blend with other essential oils and carriers.

 German Chamomile is considered one of the gentlest of essential oils and is particularly beneficial for treating children.
 It may be used to alleviate pain associated with teething.
 (Lawless and Schnaubelt)